-Mammals are rarely seen at the Community Woodland, but we have a prominent badger sett on the eastern side of the woodland so we know that badgers are present on the site and other mammals have occasionally been seen or leave evidence of their presence.
+Mammals are rarely seen at the Community Woodland, but there is a badger sett on the eastern side of the site so we know that badgers are present and other mammals have occasionally been seen or leave evidence of their presence.

-Squirrels have occasionally been seen and bats have been spotted at dusk flying around the site.
-We hope they will roost in our new bat boxes.
+Bats have been spotted at dusk flying around the Community Woodland site.
+We hope they will roost in our bat boxes.

 Bat box sited in the south-west corner of the Community Woodland

 In the winter months, when we put out seed and fat balls to feed the birds, field mice were discovered to have nibbled their way into the bird seed store.
 We also have evidence of voles on site.